 Ocean Park, Hong Kong is committed to promoting and supporting animal conservation in Hong Kong and throughout Asia.
 Part of the proceeds from admission tickets and some retail items will go towards the Ocean Park Conservation Foundation Hong Kong to support wildlife conservation projects.

-Clock Tower: Standing 44-metres tall, with a 7-meter lightning rod atop, the old Clock Tower is located on the southern shore of Tsim Sha Tsui, Kowloon.
+Standing 44-meters tall, with a 7-meter lightning rod atop, the old Clock Tower is located on the southern shore of Tsim Sha Tsui, Kowloon.

 It was erected in 1915 as part of the Kowloon–Canton Railway terminus.
 The once-bustling station is long gone, but this red brick and granite tower, now preserved as a Declared Monument, survives as an elegant reminder of the Age of Steam.